 To that end, here are a few DevSecOps best practices that will help ensure the organization can shift to this new agile model:

-Dedicate an Infosec leader within the DevOps team.
 Many teams enable a DevSecOps mindset by including a security champion within their development teams.
 This is someone who has expertise in application security and has taken more advanced training in this field than most of the team.
 This person can review security fixes to make sure they are correct.

-Upskill the IT team to ensure security is infused into every aspect of the development lifecycle.
+Upskill the IT Team to Ensure Security is Infused into every aspect of the development lifecycle.
 In a DevSecOps model, every member of the development team is accountable for security.
 Given that this was not a core responsibility of a DevOps engineer or software developer in the past, it may be necessary for the organization to upskill staff to support these new requirements.
 Organizations can work with their cybersecurity partner to develop a curriculum or training program to get their IT team up to speed with DevSecOps principles.

-Automate recurring security processes and tasks.
 DevOps is all about speed—and so is DevSecOps.
 By implementing automated security controls and tests early in the development cycle, the organization can ensure rapid, agile delivery of applications.
 Further, by using tools that scan code as it is written, it is possible to identify and remediate security issues more quickly.

-Select the right tools to continuously integrate security.
 Cloud technology, as well as the use of containers and microservices, require organizations to reevaluate their security policies, practices and tools.
 In this environment, many organizations are looking toward cloud-native security platforms (CNSP) as the answer.
 The goal of CNSPs, in part, is to simplify the complexity of securing a diverse, multi-cloud environment.
 CNSPs are designed to meet the needs of cloud-native architectures and the development practices of DevOps culture.
 Rather than focus on one particular vendor, CNSPs are cloud-agnostic and are built to provide visibility and protection across a hybrid stack.
 They also feature capabilities such as secure configuration management, runtime protection for cloud workloads and containers, and detection and response capabilities for virtual machines (VMs), containers and serverless functions.